A Well Honed Blade

 A good way for a freelancer to stand out to clients is to specialize.
 Specializing is the fastest way for a freelancer to become an expert.
-If you’re still early in your career and don’t have many years’ experience, focusing on a niche or expertise will help you level up faster.
-It won’t require you to gain as wide a swath of knowledge and there will be less people to compare you with which will make you appear more like an expert.
+If you’re still early in your career and don’t have many years experience, focusing on a niche or expertise will help you level up faster.
+It won’t require you to gain as wide a swath of knowledge and there will be fewer people to compare you with which will make you appear more like an expert.
 With freelancing still being a relatively new tactic for a lot of clients, they don’t see us as just plain workers right now.
 They see us, or want to see us, as experts.
 The reason being is, for them to reach outside of their own business, their own workforce, to complete a task, it has to be done better than they would have done it in house.
-The way to do that is to find someone with an expertise in that specific task.
+The way to do that is to find someone with expertise in that specific task.
 One day, when freelancers are seen just as regular workers, this may no longer be the case.
 Today though, specializing is your best bet for landing more clients.

 FILLING IN THE GAPS